Can you cool your RV with solar powered air conditioning?

 What’s the verdict?
 Is it worth it?

 As you can see, building a solar system to meet the energy needs of an RV air conditioner is no small task.
 Solar energy is definitely a long term investment.
 If you have a small RV with limited roof space, it may not be feasible to invest in solar to power an AC unit.
 However, if you live off-grid full time and have regular or occasional access to shore power, spending the money on a large solar installation to run your AC unit may make sense from a cost benefit analysis.
+Having a solar power air conditioner is beneficial to your electricity bill in the long term.
 By taking into account your overall energy needs and lifestyle, you’ll be able to make the right decision for your and your home.